Apicurio/apicurio-registry/README.md

 For the actual configuration options check (although best config docs are in the code itself):
  - [Kafka configuration](https://kafka.apache.org/documentation/)
  - [Kafka Streams](https://kafka.apache.org/documentation/streams/)

+To help setup development / testing environment for the module, see streams_setup.sh script.
+You just need to have KAFKA_HOME env variable set, and script does the rest.

 ### Docker container
 The same options are available for the docker containers, but only in the form of environment variables (The command line parameters are for the `java` executable and at the moment it's not possible to pass them into the container).